Breach of new EU online data rules to carry high fines

 "It is possible to have simple rules that do both.
 We look forward to debating the proposals over the coming months."

-That is a line backed by others, with many officials recognising that the shape of the law could change between now and once it is finally approved and comes into force.
+That is a line backed by others, with many officials recognizing that the shape of the law could change between now and once it is finally approved and comes into force.

 As well as corporate concern, arguments against the "right to be forgotten" have come from historians and U.S. authorities, who have argued that valuable information that forms part of the historical record could be lost under the legislation.